ui5-community/wdi5/README.md

 ```
         bindingPath: { // internally object of sap.ui.test.matchers.BindingPath is created
             modelName: "myModelName",
-            propertyPath: "//Value" // note the double slash instead of single
+            propertyPath: "/Value" // note the double slash instead of single
         },
 ```

 The function `_getFormattedPath` in [`BindingPath.js`](https://github.com/SAP/openui5/blob/master/src/sap.ui.core/src/sap/ui/test/matchers/BindingPath.js) does `substring(1)` if it is a named model.

+This was tmp fixed in `wdio-ui5 - createMatchers` function.
+In case this will be fixed by UI5 this need to be adjusted.

 ## Logger
 You can also use the WDI5 logger by calling `wdi5().getLogger()` it supports all console logging functions.